greeduomacro/zenvera.github.io/how-to.md

 ---
 layout: article
 heading: How-To
-subheading: This is what a subheading would look like in my template.
+subheading: Zenvera is completely free to play.
+You can be up and running in just a few minutes by following the simple instructions below.
 icon: fa-play-circle
 ---
 ### Connection Information